Ellie Goulding: Early life

-Elena Jane Goulding was born on 30 December 1986 in Hereford, Herefordshire, England, to Arthur and Tracey Goulding, and was brought up in the small village of Lyonshall, in Herefordshire.
+Elena Jane Goulding was born on 30 December 1986 in Hereford, Herefordshire, England, to Arthur and Tracey Goulding.
+Her father was a funeral director.
 She has a brother, Alex, and two sisters, Isabel and Jordan.
-When she was five years old, her parents separated.
-Afterwards, she had little contact with her father, a funeral director.
-Goulding and her siblings were raised by their mother on a council estate, with Goulding describing the family as "super poor".
-Goulding has stated that she has a "difficult" relationship with her mother.
+When she was five years old, her parents separated, after which she had little contact with her father.

+Goulding described her family as "super poor".
+She was brought up in the small village of Lyonshall in Herefordshire, and later on a council estate by her mother, with whom she has a "difficult" relationship.

-Goulding began playing the clarinet at age nine and learning guitar at age 14.
-She attended Lady Hawkins' High School in Kington, Herefordshire and, by the age of 15, started writing songs.
-She took A levels in English, politics, drama and music, and passed three with "A" grades but failed music.
+Goulding began playing the clarinet at the age of 9 and began learning guitar when she was 14.
+She attended the secondary school Lady Hawkins' School in Kington, Herefordshire, and by the age of 15, she started writing songs.
+She took A-levels in English, politics, drama and music, and passed three with A grades but failed music.
 She enrolled on a degree in Drama and Theatre Studies at the University of Kent, but did not complete her studies, quitting in her final year.
-After meeting Jamie Lillywhite, he became her manager and introduced her to the producer Starsmith, who would become her chief collaborator and the primary producer of Lights.
+After meeting Jamie Lillywhite, he became her manager and introduced her to the songwriter, record producer and DJ Starsmith, who would become her chief collaborator and the primary producer of Goulding's debut studio album.